🤠 Rodeo Roundup 2018 Week #4

 We ended the day with Casper's classic birthday dinner: 🍣 at Mobo's.
 Look at this fabulous Rainbow Dragon Roll. 😋

-Saturday morning more friends joined to play Magic The Gathering, have Twice Baked Potatoes for lunch with Molten Lava Cake for desert.
+Saturday morning more friends joined to play Magic The Gathering, have Twice Baked Potatoes for lunch with Molten Lava Cake for dessert.
 Also at Casper's request.
 It was fun to have a boy filled house for a day.

 🎧 Google Audiobooks Launches

 What sets Google Audiobooks apart is that you can buy audiobooks as you go.
 No auto-renewing monthly subscription.
 You can start listening to your book on your phone and tell Google Home to continue the story.
-Then pickup the story on your phone again.
+Then pick up the story on your phone again.
 Google Audiobooks is full of clever touches:

 - The index of the audiobook will list section and chapter titles where most other services simply list part X of Y. This makes it much easier to jump to a specific location in the audiobook.

 To promote the new service you can get 50% of your first title.
 One title you might be interested in is Fire and Fury: Inside the Trump White House.
-With a 50% discount there is no reason not to decide for yourself whether it is any good.
+With a 50% discount, there is no reason not to decide for yourself whether it is any good.

 🧙 Ursula le Guin died